StevieGoodman/RbxLibraryTemplate/README.md

 This project makes use of:
 - Wally (package manager)
 - Rojo (Studio-to-filesystem server)
-- Moonwave (documentation)

-## Packages
+## Dev Packages
-- Oxide (my own Rust types library)
+- TestEZ: Unit testing
+- TableUtil: Used to get `.spec` files for TestEZ

 ## Setup
 1. Clone project
-2. Install Rust
+2. Install Rojo (if necessary)
-3. Run `cargo install foreman`
-4. Add tools to `foreman.toml`:
-  - `rojo = { github = "rojo-rbx/rojo", version = "7.0.0" }`
-5. Run `foreman install`
-6. Ensure that Foreman `bin` directory is in PATH.
-7. Install VS Code plugins:
-  - Roblox LSP
-  - Rojo - Roblox Studio Sync
-8. Open in Roblox Studio
+3. Open `dev.rbxl` in Roblox Studio
-9. Open project in VS Code
+4. Open root directory in VS Code
-10. Run `rojo serve`
+5. Install Wally packages or create an empty `Packages` folder in the root directory
+6. Start your Rojo server

 🎉 Congratulations!
 You've set up the project.